Agent Foskett Academy β€’ Learn KQL β€’ Microsoft Defender XDR

 Lesson 22 β€” Using matches regex for Pattern Matching Learn how defenders use matches regex to identify suspicious naming conventions, command-line patterns, file paths, domains, URLs and attacker techniques across Microsoft Defender XDR and Sentinel telemetry.

-Lesson 23 β€” Extracting Evidence with parse Learn how defenders use parse to extract usernames, domains, URLs, command-line arguments and structured evidence from Microsoft Defender XDR and Sentinel telemetry.
+Lesson 23 β€” Using extract for Flexible Pattern Matching Learn how defenders use flexible pattern matching to extract usernames, domains, URLs, command-line arguments and structured evidence from Microsoft Defender XDR and Sentinel telemetry.

 Lesson 24 β€” Expanding Multi-Value Data with mv-expand Learn how defenders use mv-expand to break apart arrays, lists and dynamic fields, allowing deeper analysis of Microsoft Defender XDR and Sentinel telemetry.